 Three decades later, scientists and musicians blind-tested a guitar-shaped violin by François Chanot against several by Stradivari and Guarneri.
 A panel of listeners judged the Chanot “not inferior.”
-Many more listening tests have since been done, with results often favouring new instruments.
+Many more listening tests have since been done, with results often favoring new instruments.
 None, however, have much affected the near-universal belief in the superiority of Old Italian violins.
-But then few tests were conducted with sufficient rigor to yield scientific evidence, which by today’s standards requires double-blind conditions (where neither the subjects nor any reasearchers in contact with them know which violins are which) and publication in a peer-reviewed journal.
+But then few tests were conducted with sufficient rigor to yield scientific evidence, which by today’s standards requires double-blind conditions (where neither the subjects nor any researchers in contact with them know which violins are which) and publication in a peer-reviewed journal.

 In 2007, French researcher Claudia Fritz, now at University Pierre and Marie Curie in Paris, started investigating how violinists evaluate violins.
 She was soon collaborating with Charalampos Saitis and Gary Scavone of McGill University.
-Convinced that blindfolding players disorients them sufficiently to skew their perceptions, they decided to dim the lights and give the players darkened goggles.
+Convinced that blindfolding players disorients them enough to skew their perceptions, they decided to dim the lights and give the players darkened goggles.
 In a trial run at the 2010 VSA Oberlin Acoustics Workshop, the players were mainly violin-makers.
 I was among them, as was D’Addario string designer Fan-Chia Tao, with whom I co-direct the Workshop.

 The experience impressed me.
 Without clues to an instrument’s identity, expectations about its playing qualities fall away.
 So too does a kind of confidence – or rather, false confidence – leaving an odd combination of uncertainty and liberation.
 Over the years I have spent many thousands of dollars on research equipment – none of it quite so effective as a pair of $6 goggles.